 Although there is no exact number of traps that you should use, InsectsLimited has conducted ‘closet tests’ for Tineola bisselliella and has concluded that several flat traps placed on shelves, floors or other horizontal surfaces will lure and catch webbing clothes moths.
 Simply put, using more traps in one location will catch more moths faster.
 View the article here.
 Fumigants and Pheromones Issue 109

 The lure should be placed in the bottom of the trap as indicated on the Trap Assembly Instruction Sheet you should have received with your Pheromone trap kit.
 When using the Bullet Lure, do not cut the cap off the lure.

 In order to ensure the highest efficacy, it is recommended that the lures be replaced every 60 days.
 The traps do not require changing unless they are either full of insects (and cannot catch any more) or are no longer sticky.

 Fabrics injured by clothes moths have holes eaten through them by small, white larvae.
 Materials left undisturbed for some time or stored in dark places (such as a closet, attic, or drawer) are most severely injured by these insects.
 The adults are small and champagne-colored.
 They can often be seen running over the surface of the infested goods when exposed to light or flying somewhat aimlessly about the houses or closets.
 Clothing moth larvae (immatures) feed on wool, hair, feathers, furs, upholstered furniture, occasionally on dead insects, dry dead animals, animal and fish meals, milk powders such as casein, and nearly all animal products such as boar bristles, dried hair and leather.
 Adults do not eat.

-    Assembly instruction video from our friends at Insects Limited:
+Youtube assembly instruction video from Insects Limited: